ms/buildtogether.tech/communicate/index.md

 asynchronous media.

 But who am I kidding?
-You're going to use <span i="communication!instant messaging; instant messagin!inevitable use of">instant messaging</span> no matter what I say.
+You're going to use <span i="communication!instant messaging; instant messaging!inevitable use of">instant messaging</span> no matter what I say.
 If more than two people are in the conversation, follow the same rules you would for a short meeting: post a summary of any decisions you made where everyone can see it.